A Welcoming Hand, A Brighter Path

 For many students, their first introduction to Canadian life is through school.
 But stepping into a classroom in a new country—possibly not speaking the language, not knowing how lunch breaks work, or being unfamiliar with the education system—can be intimidating.

-One of the most meaningful experiences they offer is the Newcomer Orientation Week (NOW)—a four-day, peer-led introduction to school life.
+One of the most meaningful experiences SWIS Niagara offers is the Newcomer Orientation Week (NOW)—a four-day, peer-led introduction to school life.
 It’s where friendships begin, backpacks are filled with school supplies, and nervous smiles turn into confident ones.
 The teen mentors who lead the program receive volunteer hours and leadership training, gaining valuable skills in communication, mentorship, and teamwork.
 While they’re helping others feel welcome, they’re growing, too.

 Creating Space for Wellness

 While academic support is essential, the SWIS team also recognizes that many newcomer youth carry invisible stories—of culture shock, change, or past trauma.
 In response, the YMCA of Niagara launched Wellness Navigators in 2022, a first-of-its-kind service in Niagara.
-Funded by Immigration, Refugees and Citizenship Canada (IRCC), this initiative enhances the SWIS team’s ability to support mental health and overall well-being.
+This initiative enhances the SWIS team’s ability to support mental health and overall well-being.

 Building a More Inclusive Niagara